w3c/wai-media-guide/audio-description.md

 ## Developing Integrated Description

 The process to develop a video with integrated description is basically:
 1. When writing the script, make sure all relevant visual information is included.
-See [Tips for Describing – writing below](http://@@).
+See [Tips for Describing – Writing below](http://@@).

-2. Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.
+Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.

-That's it!
-You don't need to bother with any of the developing options below.
+**That's it!
+You don't need to bother with any of the developing options below.**

 ## Developing Description in a Separate Audio File Only

 This requires skills and software for audio recording and audio editing.

 _(Per above, this approach only works when there enough space in the main audio for the description, and the media player supports a separate audio track for the description.)_

 The process to develop description in a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Describing – Writing below](http://@@).
 2. Record the descriptions.
 See [Tips for Describing - Recording below](http://@@).